JanMiksovsky/blog/posts/2025/10-07 Python blog.md

 As in Origami, the site’s tree of resources is used in two very different ways.

 First, a small web server that accepts any `Mapping`-based tree converts URL requests like `/assets/styles.css` into an array of keys `["assets", "styles.css"]` that are used to traverse the tree.
-Given the `site_tree.py` code above, the first `”assets”` key retrieves the `Folder` wrapper around a real `assets` folder, and the second key retrieves the `styles.css` file in that folder.
+Given the `site_tree.py` code above, the first `”assets”` key retrieves the `Folder` wrapper for the real `assets` folder; the second key retrieves the `styles.css` file in that folder.
 Because the site tries to be as lazy as possible, the site only does the work necessary to fulfill the specific request.

 Second, building the static site files is simply a matter of copying the site’s virtual tree of resources into a real tree in the file system.